tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

 For example, test query to find all duplicate records which is expected to return zero row.
 Even those simple assertions are encoded using Java and TestNG's library methods.

+### Level 3: Script files

 * **Pros**:
   1. Automated, repeatable.
 Run multiple times with minimal additional effort.
-  1. It is easier to go over/maintain SQL test queries.
+  1. It is easier to maintain SQL test queries.
+  1. Assertions/Expected outputs are paired with test queries.
+  1. Readable by data analysts.
 * **Cons**:
-  1. Test queries and their assertions (expected ouputs) are not paired.
-Hard to look up and update expected outputs.
-  1. All queries have to be in a single line.
-Hard to read for long test queries.

-### Level 3: Script files
+  1. Slightly more complex setup to instantiate a SQL Test Runner.
+  1. Slightly longer running time.

 #### Motivation

 In recent projects, I tried to explore a way to improve readability of SQL tests.
-The main motivation for the next sections is my testing philosophy: In writing tests, prioritize readability when possible.
+The main motivation for this approach is my testing philosophy: In writing tests, prioritize readability when possible.
 Readable tests are easier to write, automate, and maintain.
 Those tests can be easily shared with developers for debugging purposes, especially in SQL.
 If you write a software, you have tests to validate it.
 If you write a test, how do you validate it?
 Only by making it readable, you can verify and maintain the test.
 Readable tests promote collaboration between developers and QEs.